 ● Capturing the moon if included in composition.

 ● With time invested and skill, best way to achieve the most realistic result.

-● Fine-grained control of and blending of portions of multiple images, such as a star trail long exposure and a short, light-painted foreground exposure – each with completely different settings.
+● Fine-grained control of/blending of portions of multiple images.
+Star trail long exposures with a short, light-painted foreground exposure.
+Images with completely different settings.

-● Achieving deep DOF with focus blends in scenario where desired exposure time for composition can‘t be long (made necessary by small aperture chosen for DOF).
+● Achieving deep DOF with focus blends when desired exposure time for can‘t be long.
+This is made necessary by small aperture chosen for DOF.

-● Picking a “plate” image for a foreground, then making many different exposures of a changing or moving background and, finally, choosing the ones to bring together.
+● Picking a “plate” image for a foreground.
+Then making many different exposures of a changing or moving background.
+Finally, choosing the ones to bring together.

 ● Need to learn layer mask-blending techniques in Photoshop.

 ● Requires investment of time longer than using HDR software to blend images.